Console-buche/CodingTalk-Hello-Browser-3D/README.md

 This repository contains the code for a presentation I gave on the Coding Lab Discord channel.
 While the project is far from perfect—I was constrained by time and had to cut some corners—it's a working demo that you can clone, run, or modify as you see fit.

+## How To Run?

+<your package manager> install
+run dev

+## How To Use?

+There's a GUI menu that allows you to move through the steps.
+After reaching last step, click the screen to enter FPS mode and turn around.

 ## You're not too late to the party!

 For those who speak French, a video of the talk will soon be available on both my YouTube channel and Coding Lab's channel.